About Me

 Scientific Reports, 2022.

-ICLR Generalization Beyond the Training Distribution in Brains and Machines Workshop, 2021.
+Workshop on Generalization Beyond the Training Distribution in Brains and Machines, ICLR 2021.

 clean-usnob